Bylaws

 A. Establish administrative procedures not otherwise provided for by the bylaws of this chapter.

-B. Act for and on behalf of the organization when it is not in session.
+B. Act for and on behalf of the organization.

 C. Establish the agenda for each meeting of the organization (general and executive).